Greenheart/talks/README.md

 ## Scripts

--   `npm run build` - Build all talks and prepare a `dist` folder with all assets needed in the project root
+-   `pnpm run build` - Build all talks and prepare a `dist` folder with all assets needed in the project root
--   `npm run serve` - Preview all talks.
-View `http://localhost:5000` and verify the build before publishing.

 ### Update talks on webpage

 1. Ensure both projects exist in the same parent directory, e.g. `projects/`

-2. Build talks `npm run build`
+2. Build talks `pnpm run build`

 3. Then run `cp -r dist/talks ../greenheart.github.io/static/`